 Working within our Community & Economic Development

-Chiltern Chamber is very active in helping formulate local and regional plans for economic development, to promote a positive business environment.
+Chiltern Chamber is very active in helping formulate local and regional plans for economic development, to promote a strong and positive business environment.

 The Chesham Masterplan

-Various Chamber members have been involved with the Masterplan for Chesham, which is a response to the changes to Chesham likely to be directed by the joint Local Plan for Chiltern and South Bucks Districts.
+Various Chamber members have been involved with the Masterplan for Chesham, a response to the joint Local Plan being prepared for Chiltern and South Bucks District Councils.